mets/METS-board/web documents/metsoverview.md

 ## <span id="structSec">Structural Section</span>

-The structural map section of a METS document defines a hierarchical structure which can be presented to users of the digital  object to allow them to navigate through it.
+The structural section of a METS document defines one or more hierarchical structures which can be presented to users of the digital object to allow them to navigate through it.
+The `<structSec>` element contains one or more `<structMap>` elements which potentially describe multiple arrangements of files, for example, it could describe both a physical layout of files on disk as well as a logical arrangement of intellectual content.
 The `<structMap>` element encodes this hierarchy as a nested series of `<div>` elements.
 Each `<div>` carries attribute information specifying what kind of division it is, and also may contain multiple METS pointer (`<mptr>`) and file pointer